 Hard surfaces such as driveways, patios, and walkways can also pose a drainage risk.
 Most of these would have drains built in during construction.
 If you have a driveway that slopes toward the house, it is much more expensive to install a channel drain after construction.

 Installing gutter downspouts is a common drainage solution.
 Without gutters, you'll end up with a lot of erosion from rain rolling off the roof.
 But downspouts only solve part of the issue.
 We recommend you also install underground piping to divert the water to an emitter in the lawn to a designated rock drainage area.
 Some neighborhoods in Austin require you to catch rain water and divert it to storage tanks to be used in irrigation.
 This can help reduce water demand in specific neighborhoods and reduce erosion from runoff.

 YardDoc can diagnose and provide the solution for any yard drainage problem.
-Schedule a free estimate consultation and protect your property.
+Take a look over our services and service area then call us!
+Schedule a free quote today and protect your property.

 Artificial Grass, Fire Pits and Outdoor Fireplaces, Landscape Lighting Installation, Outdoor Kitchens and BBQ Islands, Patio Pavers, Pathways and Borders, Frost Protection, Pergolas, Pool Landscaping, Yard Drainage, and Water Features.